 Jon Bunge thinks that creating art should make people feel excited.
-Each day, Jon seeks to unlock the talent and visions of an eclectic group of creative minds as an Art Consultant at AHRC Fisher Day Center in Harlem.
+Each day, Jon seeks to unlock the talent and visions of an eclectic group of creative minds as an Art Consultant at AHRC Fisher Day Services in Harlem.

 Giving the Gift of Art